qouteall/qouteall-blog/blog/2025/Statistics.md

 It has two parameters: the mean $\mu$ and the standard deviation $\sigma$. $N(\mu, \sigma^2)$ denotes a normal distribution.
 Changing $\mu$ moves the PDF alone X axis.
 Changing $\sigma$ scales PDF along X axis.

 We can rediscover normal distribution by maximizing entropy under variance constraint.
-To do that there are two prerequisite concepts: Largrange multiplier and functional derivative.

 ### Rediscover normal distribution by maximizing entropy with variance constraint